Mark Mathias Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.13 team ERA that ranks 13th among all league pitching staffs.
+- The Cubs' 4.09 team ERA ranks 13th across all MLB pitching staffs.

-- Cubs pitchers combine to surrender 67 home runs (one per game), the fourth-fewest in the league.
+- The Cubs surrender the fifth-fewest home runs in baseball (72 total, one per game).

-- In his most recent time out on Friday against the Los Angeles Angels, the lefty tossed six innings, giving up two earned runs while surrendering seven hits.
+- His last appearance was on Thursday against the Pittsburgh Pirates, when the left-hander tossed six innings, surrendering five earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.